 We computed the form factors of the $ \Xi^{++}_{cc}\rightarrow \Xi^+_{c} \bar{\ell}\nu_{\ell}$ transition entering the amplitudes described by the the vector and axial vector currents for both the $e^+$ and $\mu ^+$ channels using the most possible general interpolating currents of the initial and final baryons in full QCD.
 After fixing the auxiliary parameters in accordance with the prescriptions of the method, we derived the fit functions of the relevant six form factors with respect to $q^2$ in the allowed physical region.
 We used the obtained results to estimate the decay widths and branching ratios in both lepton channels.
 We also compared the obtained results with the predictions of other theoretical studies.

 The doubly heavy baryons are natural predictions of the quark model.
 However, as previously said, only the $ \Xi^{++}_{cc}$ has been experimentally identified so far.
-Considering the progresses made in different experiments, like LHCb at CERN, we hope more ground and excited state doubly heavy baryons will be discovered in near future.
+Considering the progress made in different experiments, like LHCb at CERN, we hope that more ground and excited state doubly heavy baryons will be discovered in the near future.
 Our results can help experimental groups in this course.
 The order of branching fractions obtained for the weak decays considered in this study indicates that these semileptonic decays are easily accessible in the experiments like LHCb.
-Any experimental data on the physical observables considered and their comparison with the theoretical predictions made not only help us gain valuable information on the internal structure of the doubly heavy baryons but also accurately determine their main parameters like mass and lifetime.
+Any experimental data on the physical observables considered and their comparison with the theoretical predictions made can help us not only to gain valuable information on the internal structure of the doubly heavy baryons, but also to accurately determine their main parameters like mass and lifetime.